Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

-\item \textbf{Learning end-to-end from hindsight, off-policy}: to maximize sample efficiency and the ease of training, we propose to use auxiliary (off-)policy methods for edge estimation, and learn a context-conditioned checkpoint generation, both from hindsight experience replay;
+\textbf{Learning end-to-end from hindsight, off-policy}: to maximize sample efficiency and the ease of training, we propose to use auxiliary (off-)policy methods for edge estimation, and learn a context-conditioned checkpoint generation, both from hindsight experience replay;

-\item \textbf{Higher quality proxies}: we introduce pruning techniques to improve the sparsity of the proxy problems, which leads to better quality;

-\item \textbf{Delusion suppression}: we propose a delusion suppression technique to minimize the behavior of chasing non-existent outcomes.
-This is done by exposing the edge estimators to targets that would otherwise not exist in experience. \end{itemize}
+\textbf{Delusion suppression}: we propose a delusion suppression technique to minimize the behavior of chasing non-existent outcomes.
+This is done by exposing edge estimation to imagined targets that would otherwise not exist in experience.